The Rev. Dr. John C. Brearley - Senior Minister, email@example.com - 843.448.4496

 To know John and Tammy Brearley is to love them.
 The couple grew up in the same church and schools in Columbia, SC.
 They began dating in high school and married while John was in seminary.
 Tammy taught third grade at Christ Church Episcopal School in Greenville for the last eleven years.
 The Brearleys have four outstanding children.
 Their daughter Meg has just completed her first year as a history teacher at Lexington (SC) High School.
 She and her husband, Paul Greathouse, were married in the summer of 2012.
 The Brearleys’ daughter Lauren is a practicing attorney in Columbia, SC.
-Their son Michael will married Erin Aitkin on June 29, 2013.
-The newlyweds will moved to Nashville where Michael will attend the Vanderbilt Law School and Erin will teach music in Nashville.
-Following in the footsteps of her siblings John and Tammy’s youngest child, Caroline, will enter Furman University in the fall.
+Their son Michael and wife Erin live in Nashville where Michael attends the Vanderbilt Law School and Erin teaches music.
+Following in the footsteps of her siblings John and Tammy’s youngest child, Caroline attends Furman University.

 John comes from a long and distinguished line of Presbyterian ministers.
 His grandfather, Dr. Cecil Brearley, organized the founding of our church, The First Presbyterian Church of Myrtle Beach, in 1928 while serving as pastor of Kingston Presbyterian Church in Conway.
 Tammy also has deep family ties to the Myrtle Beach area.
 Her father, Gene Lewis, grew up in Conway.
 Her mother, Peggy Nigh Lewis, lived in Myrtle Beach and attended First Presbyterian Church of Myrtle Beach.